inaka/Jayme/README.md

 Here is a brief description of each relevant term, based on how Jayme, in particular, implements the pattern:

+### 1. Repositories
-- A **Repository** represents a collection that holds entities of a certain kind and that is capable of filtering and returning entities back, based on the needs of your application.
+- A **repository** represents a collection that holds entities of a certain kind and that is capable of filtering and returning entities back, based on the needs of your application.
 - Your *business logic code* will usually live in **repositories**.
 - Jayme comes with four protocols containing default implementations for common CRUD operations: `Creatable`, `Readable`, `Updatable`, and `Deletable`.
 Your repositories can conform to any of these, as it's required.

+### 2. Backends
-- A **Backend** is a middleman that accepts concrete requests as input (e.g. a `DELETE` to `/users/123`) and performs networking operations to satisfy those requests, giving results back.
+- A **backend** is a middleman that accepts concrete requests as input (e.g. a `DELETE` to `/users/123`) and performs networking operations to satisfy those requests, giving results back.
 - Your *networking code* will usually live in **backends**.
 - Jayme comes with a default backend, named`URLSessionBackend`, which performs requests against a server via `URLSession`.

+### 3. Entities
-- An **Entity** represents a *thing* that is meaningful in your application; for example, a user.
+- An **entity** represents a *thing* that is meaningful in your application; for example, a user.
+- Your *model objects* will usually be represented by **entities**.

+### Relationship between repositories and entities

 A repository relates to a certain kind of entity using an *associated type*, named `EntityType` (examples of entity types are: `User`, `Post`, `Comment`, and so on).

-  - Depending on which protocols your repository conform to, its associated `EntityType` will be required to conform to some (or all) of these protocols:
+Depending on which protocols your repository conform to, its associated `EntityType` will be required to conform to some (or all) of these protocols:

 - `Identifiable`: The entity can be identified through an `id` field.
 - `DictionaryInitializable`: The entity can be initialized with a dictionary.
 - `DictionaryRepresentable`: The entity can be represented through a dictionary.

 Below is table showing which protocols your `EntityType` should conform to, depending on which protocols the repository conforms to.

 <table>